 - Uber’s pricing algorithms will be capped during disasters and relevant states of emergency.

-- For each market, the state of emergency price will always stay below that of the 3 highest-priced, non-emergency days of the preceding 2 months.
+- For each market, the state of emergency price will be set after excluding the 3 highest-priced, non-emergency days of the preceding 2 months.

 “This policy intends to strike the careful balance between the goal of transportation availability with community expectations of affordability during disasters.
 Our collaborative solution with Attorney General Schneiderman is a model for technology companies and regulators in local, state and federal government.” —Travis Kalanick, Co-Founder & CEO, Uber